Pegacraft/typst-plotting/typst-plotting/plotting.typ

   return plot_data
 }

+/// This function is used to overlay multiple plots.
+This can be used to render multiple graph lines in one plot and much more.
+The axes that get rendered, are the axes of the first plot inserted.
+Make sure all plots use the same axes as otherwise this will cause issues.
+/// - plots (array): An array of all the `plot` objects you want to render.
+/// - plot_types (array): An array of the different types of plots these should be rendered as.
+This array needs to have the same length, as the `plots` array.
+The array accepts the following strings: `scatter, graph, histogram, pie, bar`.
+The type of plot is applied per index.
+/// - size (length, array): The size as array of `(width, height)` or as a single value for both `width` and `height`
+#let overlay(plots, size) = {
+  figure(caption: plots.at(0).caption, supplement: "Graph", kind: "plot", {
+    set align(left + bottom)
+    box(..convert_size(size), {
+      // loop over every plots
+      for (idx, plot) in plots.enumerate() {
+        if idx == 0 {
+          place(dx: 0pt, dy: -100%, box(width: 100%, height: 100%, plot.body.child.body))
+        } else {
+          place(dx: 0pt, dy: -100%,box(width: 100%, height: 100%, plot.body.child.body.children.at(1)))
+        }
+      }
+    })
+  })
+}

 /// This function will display a scatter plot based on the provided `plot` object.
 /// === How to create a simple scatter plot
 /// First, we need to define the data we want to map to the scatter plot.
 In this case I will use some random sample data. \